-Beginning on Feb.
-1, 2021, a new ethics format will allow CPAs to take a variety of different courses and topics to meet the CPE ethics requirement, as long as it is taken from a VBOA-approved provider.
+CPAs are able to take a variety of different courses and topics to meet the annual CPE ethics requirement, as long as it is taken from a VBOA-approved provider.

-The two-hour annual CPE requirement will remain the same.
-All licensees (excluding those approved for the Inactive status) will still complete a VBOA-approved ethics course that complies with VBOA regulation 18VAC5-22-90.
+All licensees (excluding those approved for the Inactive status) will complete a VBOA-approved ethics course of at least two hours that complies with VBOA regulation 18VAC5-22-90.

-Every ethics course must be pre-approved by the VBOA and include the 2021 VBOA Segment, a 12-minute video, added to all approved ethics courses.
+Every ethics course must be pre-approved by the VBOA and include the VBOA Segment video added to all approved ethics courses.

 Please note: The VBOA does not require Virginia licensees to gain CPE from NASBA-approved providers; however, we encourage all providers to follow and be aware of NASBA CPE provider standards.

 To become a provider of the 2024 course, there are two steps to the application process.